nuki-susanti/zipplo-mini-project/README.md

 ### Customer

 1. What is the revenue split between individual and corporate customers?
-2. What is the average rental amount for individual customers compared to corporate customers?
+2. What is the average rental amount for individual compared to corporate customers?
-3. What is the average rental duration for individual customers compared to corporate customers?
+3. What is the average rental duration for individual compared to corporate customers?
-4. Which equipment categories are rented most frequently by individual customers compared to corporate customers?
+4. Which equipment categories are rented most frequently by individual compared to corporate customers?
 5. How has revenue from individual and corporate customers developed over time?

 ### Time